Libbybacon/OptraxMVC/README.md

 While there I completed a boot camp, and in June 2021 I moved to a small town in Wyoming to begin my first official role as a software developer.
-It was a small company (12 people!) with a heavy work load, and during my 3.5+ years there I gained experience working on every aspect of building web applications - database design, UI/UX, working with clients, publishing to production sites, etc. - and eventually re-wrote the entire code base for one of that company's three core products.
-Much of my time outside of work was spent on.... also work, and my original project was left to gather dust.
+It was a small company (12 people!) with a heavy work load, and during my 3.5+ years there I gained experience working on every aspect of building web applications - database design, UI/UX, working with clients, deploying updates to production, etc. - and eventually re-wrote the entire code base for one of that company's three core products.
+Much of my time outside of work was spent on also work, and my original project was left to gather dust.

 In February 2025 I left that company in search of a new opportunity with more room to grow and decided to finally breathe some life into the project that started it all.
 So here is 'Optrax' (nee GrowFlow - taken, of course) in its nascent form.
-I don't know what its future holds, but will continue with regular updates until I find a home at a new company or it becomes a production-ready application somewhere down the road.
+I don't know what its future holds, but will continue with regular updates until I find a home at a new company or it becomes a production-ready application in its own right.

 # About